zogzog/cubicweb/doc/book/en/tutorials/base/customizing-the-application.rst

 .. image:: ../../images/tutos-base_myblog-community-taggable-primary_en.png
    :alt: the custom primary view for a community entry with tags activated

-You can control part of the interface independantly from each others, piece by piece.
+You can control part of the interface independently from each others, piece by piece.
 Really.